LIMUNIMI/ASMD/README.md

 ground_truth path is the same of sources and of the instruments.
 Note that some ground_truth paths can be identical (as in PHENICX for indicating that violin1 and violin2 are playing exactly the same thing).
+7.  `install`: where information for the installation process are stored
-7.  `url`: the url to download the dataset including the protocol
+    1.  `url`: the url to download the dataset including the protocol
-8.  `post-process`: a list of shell commands to be executed to prepare the dataset; they can be lists themselves to allow the use of anchors to install_dir" field with the syntax "&install_dir"
+    2.  `post-process`: a list of shell commands to be executed to prepare the dataset; they can be lists themselves to allow the use of anchors to install_dir" field with the syntax "&install_dir"
-9.  `unpack`: `true` if the url needs to be unpacked
+    3.  `unpack`: `true` if the url needs to be unpacked
+    4.  `login`: true if you a login is needed - no more used, but maybe useful in future

 In general, I maintained the following principles: